 Civil fraud and asset tracing

-Matthew has acted or assisted in various civil fraud matters, and his experience as a lecturer in trusts law at Oxford makes him well-placed to advise on asset tracing and the use of equitable remedies.
+Ranked in the Legal 500 as a Rising Star in civil fraud, Matthew has a busy practice in civil fraud disputes, and extensive experience in related interim applications.
+His experience as a lecturer in trusts law at Oxford makes him particularly well-placed to advise on asset tracing and the use of equitable remedies.
 His recent experience includes the following:

-- Republic of Mozambique v Privinvest and others: representing the Privinvest Group in a US$2 billion+ claim brought by the Republic of Mozambique concerning allegations of bribes and conspiracy in connection with maritime infrastructure projects in Mozambique (with, amongst others, Duncan Matthews QC and Philip Riches QC).
+- Republic of Mozambique v Privinvest and others [2024] EWHC 1957 (Comm): Acted for the Privinvest Group in claims exceeding US$3 billion by the Republic of Mozambique concerning allegations of bribes and conspiracy in connection with maritime infrastructure projects in Mozambique, including in a 12-week trial (with Duncan Matthews KC, Philip Riches KC, Ben Woolgar and Frederick Wilmot-Smith).
+One of The Lawyer’s Top 20 Cases of 2023.

-- B v J; B v C: representing two Peruvian entities of a global seafood and fishing enterprise in a USD 14 million LMAA arbitration in London involving allegations of fraud and sham in the context of a ship sale agreement, and an associated c.USD 31 million CMAC arbitration in the PRC involving related guarantee and indemnity claims (respectively with Duncan Matthews QC and Michael Ashcroft QC).
+- B v J; B v C (2021-23): Represented two Peruvian entities of a global seafood and fishing enterprise in a US$14 million LMAA arbitration involving allegations of fraud and sham in the context of a ship sale agreement, and an associated US$40 million CMAC arbitration in the PRC involving related guarantee claims (respectively with Duncan Matthews KC and Michael Ashcroft KC).

 - Instructed to assist in complex civil fraud litigation comprising derivative actions, an unfair prejudice petition, and allegations that a director has misappropriated c.£15m.

-- E v F (2019-21): acting as Tribunal Secretary in a DIFC-LCIA arbitration involving a shareholder dispute in the tech industry concerning DIFC and KSA entities (to Judith Gill QC, Gary Born and Rupert Reed QC).
+- E v F (2019-21): Acting as Tribunal Secretary in a DIFC-LCIA arbitration involving a shareholder dispute in the tech industry concerning DIFC and KSA entities (to Judith Gill KC, Gary Born and Rupert Reed KC).

 - Assisted in a High Court claim involving alleged fraud and forgery in respect of financing transaction documents, including a swap agreement under the ISDA Master Agreement.